In SQL, the PRIMARY KEY

 Here, the PRIMARY KEY

-constraint named CollegePK is made up of college_id and college_code columns.
+constraint named CollegePK is made up of the college_id and college_code columns.

-This means, the combination of college_id and college_code must be unique as well as these two columns cannot contain NULL
+This means that the combination of college_id and college_code must be unique and these two columns cannot contain NULL

 values.